mwarman/sample-react-stack/README.md

 Access to application configuration is centralized within the `./utils/config` module.
 A configuration validation schema is defined using the [Yup][yup] library.
 A sensible default value is defined in the schema, allowing the application to be run without external configuration values supplied.

-Configuration variables sourced from the environment or from `.env` files are always Strings.
+Configuration variables sourced from the environment or from `.env` files are always have the string data type.
 Another benefit of Yup validation is that configuration variables are converted to their natural data type during the validation process.
-For example, the Toast component auto-dismiss time (in milliseconds) is converted from a string to a number, making it more readily consumable by application components.
+For example, the Toast component auto-dismiss time (in milliseconds) is converted from a string to a number, making it easier to consume by application components.

 ```js
 const configSchema = Yup.object({